-It is important that fluid administration information (volume and duration) is accurately entered into the system.
+While in manual mode, it is important that fluid administration information (volume and duration) is accurately entered into the system.

 1 An audible chime is heard and Fluid Bolus Suggested message appears on the AFM dashboard when the algorithm suggests a fluid bolus.